ErnieAtLYD/frontendmentor-todo/README.md

 - TypeScript
 - Custom Hooks
-- Styled Components including how to refer to other components and the Theme Provider for dark mode
+- Styled Components including how to refer to other components and the Theme Provider for dark mode, using CSS to resize SVGs
 - Accessibility (centered around checkboxes)
 - SVGs